Ruby on Rails Translations with Human-Quality AI

 if (confirm(i18n.t('confirm'))) {

-Now, your JavaScript will display text in the language the user has selected, just like it does in the Rails views.
+Now, your JavaScript will show messages in the selected language, just like your Rails views.

 Scroll to Top